remla2025-team16/app/README.md

 ### **app** (or **app-frontend** + **app-service**)

 **Overview**
 A web application that allows users to submit restaurant reviews for sentiment analysis.
 Communicates with `model-service` via REST.
 The frontend is built with React and communicates with the backend via REST.
 And the backend is built with Flask and communicates with the model service via REST.
+The personal contribution can be seen from `ACTIVITY.md`.

 #### **Features**